-The Multicultural Center is anchored in Georgia State University’s mission statement of educating students to participate in a global economy with individuals different from themselves.
-To assist students in successfully engaging in this global process, The Multicultural Center provides opportunities for intentional, meaningful programming and dialogue in an effort for students to learn more about themselves and others.
+The Multicultural Center supports Georgia State University’s mission of educating students to participate in a global economy with individuals different from themselves.
+To assist students in successfully engaging in this global process, the Multicultural Center provides opportunities for intentional, meaningful programming and dialogue to assist students to learn more about themselves and others.

-The Multicultural Center is a unique place to learn, grow, and explore.
-It is a place where every member of Georgia State University’s diverse community can come and share in the promotion of cross-cultural interaction, awareness, communication, dialogue, and mutual learning through the integration of engaging activities and programs that allow individuals from various cultures, who may hold different social identities, to engage in meaningful interactions and experiences.
+The Multicultural Center is a unique place to learn, grow and explore.
+It is a place where every member of Georgia State University’s diverse community can come and share in the promotion of cross-cultural interaction, awareness, communication, dialogue and mutual learning.
+Through activities and programs, individuals from various cultures, who may hold different social identities, have the opportunity to engage in meaningful interactions and experiences.
 The Multicultural Center houses an expanding library of cultural resources.
 It is also available to the Georgia State University community for reservations Monday through Friday from 9 a.m. to 5 p.m.

 Statement of Philosophy

-The Multicultural Center, an integral component of the Division of Student Affairs, bases its philosophy on equity, diversity, and inclusion by fostering design and implementation of programs to improve students’ multicultural competencies and supports the academic mission of the university by offering practical educational experiences for students that heighten awareness to multicultural issues and societal needs.
+The Multicultural Center bases its philosophy on equity, diversity and inclusion by fostering the design and implementation of programs to improve students’ multicultural competencies and supports the academic mission of the university by offering practical educational experiences for students that heighten awareness to multicultural issues and societal needs.